atomantic/jquery.ChromeFrameNotify/README.md

 This plugin requires the latest version of [http://jquery.com/](jQuery).
 I highly recommend using the [http://code.google.com/apis/libraries/devguide.html#jquery](Google Hosted Library)

-View the demo source for some more examples:
+View the demo page in IE to see a working sample:
 [Demo](http://atomantic.github.com/jquery.ChromeFrameNotify)